GuttmanLab/chipdip-pipeline/README.md

     - Create a reusable environment using `conda env create -f envs/chipdip.yaml --platform osx-64`, and modify the `conda_env` key in [`config.yaml`](#config-yaml) to `"chipdip"`.
     - While [macOS should automatically prompt to install Rosetta if needed](https://support.apple.com/en-us/102527), it can also be [manually installed](https://techcommunity.microsoft.com/blog/intunecustomersuccess/support-tip-install-rosetta-2-on-new-apple-silicon-m1-macs-to-run-apps-built-for/2087631) using the terminal command `/usr/sbin/softwareupdate --install-rosetta`.

-Code intepreters and runtimes: The pipeline relies on scripts written in Java, Bash, Python and has been validated using the following versions:
+Code interpreters and runtimes: The pipeline relies on scripts written in Java, Bash, Python and has been validated using the following versions:
 - Java: 8.0.322 through 11.0.22 (the `envs/chipdip.yaml` conda environment file currently uses version 8.0.412)
 - Bash: 4.2 through 5.2
 - Python: 3.9+ (the `envs/chipdip.yaml` conda environment file currently uses version 3.10)